knetikmedia/knetikcloud-java-client/docs/MediaVideosApi.md

 MediaVideosApi apiInstance = new MediaVideosApi();
-Boolean excludeFlagged = true; // Boolean | Skip videos that have been flagged by the current user Object filterVideosByUploader = null; // Object | Filter for videos by uploader id String filterCategory = "filterCategory_example"; // String | Filter for videos from a specific category by id String filterTagset = "filterTagset_example"; // String | Filter for videos with specified tags (separated by comma) String filterVideosByName = "filterVideosByName_example"; // String | Filter for videos which name *STARTS* with the given string
+Boolean excludeFlagged = true; // Boolean | Skip videos that have been flagged by the current user Integer filterVideosByUploader = 56; // Integer | Filter for videos by uploader id String filterCategory = "filterCategory_example"; // String | Filter for videos from a specific category by id String filterTagset = "filterTagset_example"; // String | Filter for videos with specified tags (separated by comma) String filterVideosByName = "filterVideosByName_example"; // String | Filter for videos which name *STARTS* with the given string
-Object filterVideosByContributor = null; // Object | Filter for videos with contribution from the artist specified by ID Object filterVideosByAuthor = null; // Object | Filter for videos with an artist as author specified by ID Boolean filterHasAuthor = true; // Boolean | Filter for videos that have an author set if true, or that have no author if false
+Integer filterVideosByContributor = 56; // Integer | Filter for videos with contribution from the artist specified by ID Integer filterVideosByAuthor = 56; // Integer | Filter for videos with an artist as author specified by ID Boolean filterHasAuthor = true; // Boolean | Filter for videos that have an author set if true, or that have no author if false
 Boolean filterHasUploader = true; // Boolean | Filter for videos that have an uploader set if true, or that have no uploader if false
 String filterRelatedTo = "filterRelatedTo_example"; // String | Filter for videos that have designated a particular video as the TO of a relationship.
 Pattern should match VIDEO_ID or VIDEO_ID:DETAILS to match with a specific details string as well